Plans & Policies

 ADMISSION AND CONTINUED OCCUPANCY POLICY (ACOP) – Fresno Housing is responsible for public and affordable housing throughout Fresno County.
 As a government agency created and authorized by state law to develop and operate housing and housing programs for low-income families, Fresno Housing enters into an Annual Contributions Contract with the U.S. Department of Housing and Urban Development (HUD) through which it administers these programs.
 Fresno Housing ensures compliance with federal laws, regulations, and notices and must establish policies and procedures to both clarify federal requirements and to ensure consistency in the program operation.
 These policies are encompassed in the Admission and Continued Occupancy Policy (ACOP).
 The ACOP is part of the Public Housing Agency Plan.

-The 2022 Admission and Continued Occupancy Policies were approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
+The Admission and Continued Occupancy Policies are approved and adopted by the Boards of Commissioners of the Housing Authority of the City of Fresno and the Housing Authority of the County of Fresno.
 Both are transmitted to the Department of Housing and Urban Development (HUD).

 2022 Admission and Continued Occupancy Policy